KC SCHOLARS IS CHANGING LIVES AND TRANSFORMING THE REGION!

 KC Scholars is inclusive.
 Students from public, private, and charter schools and homeschoolers are eligible to apply.

-There are about 125 high schools in the 6-county service region.
-Our awardees graduated from 101 unique high schools.
+There are about 108 high schools in the 6-county service region.
+Our awardees graduated scholars from 103 high schools.

 KC SCHOLARS ARE LOW-INCOME, MAKING PAYING FOR COLLEGE A TREMENDOUS CHALLENGE

 Low- and modest-income individuals are eligible to apply for KC Scholars.